-Students admitted to the professional program must apply for a pharmacy intern permit during the first semester following enrollment into the professional program.
-Students denied a pharmacy intern permit by the Louisiana Board of Pharmacy will be dismissed from the program.
-Students who have their permit suspended or revoked by the Louisiana Board of Pharmacy will be suspended from the School of Pharmacy until their permits are reinstated.
+Students admitted to the professional program must apply for an active pharmacy intern permit during the first semester following enrollment into the professional program and maintain it continually throughout enrollment in the professional program.
 Students found to be in violation of the regulations of the Louisiana Board of Pharmacy may be required to resign their enrollment.